Skip to main content

 Choosing a Rate: Practical Considerations

-The Government contribution and employer match are guaranteed returns you can't get elsewhere.
+The Government contribution and employer match are statutory top-ups you cannot get elsewhere.
 Most members aim to clear the NZ$1,042.86 threshold and stay in employment-eligible KiwiSaver at minimum.

 Stress-test your take-home pay

-Moving from 3% to 8% on NZ$70,000 reduces take-home by about NZ$67/week (after tax).
+Illustrative — on a sample salary of NZ$70,000, moving from a 3% contribution rate to 8% reduces take-home by a sample ~NZ$67/week after tax.
 Check your budget can absorb it sustainably; reducing later is allowed but momentum matters.

 Compare against high-interest debt

-Credit-card debt at 19% costs more than KiwiSaver returns.
-Many members prioritise paying that off before going past the 3%/Government-contribution threshold.
+High-interest consumer debt (such as credit-card or short-term lending) typically carries a higher rate than long-run net-fee KiwiSaver returns.
+Many members prioritise paying that off before raising their contribution rate past the MTC threshold.

 If you're saving for a first home